Xomega-Net/Xomega.Docs/docs/visual-studio/editing-models/collapsing.md

 ![VS outlining](img/outlining-vs.png)

 :::info
-In fact, Xomega Editor is just doing the XML outlining the way it was done in Visual Studio 2005, which should be familiar to those, who have used Visual Studio long enough.
+In fact, Xomega Editor is just doing the XML outlining the way it was done in Visual Studio 2005, which may be familiar to the old timers, who have used Visual Studio long enough.
 :::